 Note: The renaming of a property will be effective on the existing documents.

-3. The checkboxes “Multiple Values”, “Mandatory” and “Hidden” can be ticked or unticked.
+3. The checkboxes “Multiple Values”,“Read-only”, “Mandatory” and “Hidden” can be ticked or unticked.

-Note: A property can’t be both hidden and mandatory.
+Note: A property can’t be both mandatory/hidden or mandatory/read-only.
 An error message will appear if you do so.